This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 How to Use Cricut EasyPress 2

 Step 1 – Preheat: While you weed your design, turn on the EasyPress and set the temperature and time per the manual.
 For this project, I set the temperature to 350℉ and the time to 45 seconds.
+However, bins are all made out of different materials, both on the surface and inside for support.
+Some readers have had issues with bins melting at 350, so consider starting at a much lower temperature until you can determine how your bin can handle the heat.

 Keep in mind that the EasyPress will heat up in 1-2 minutes and turn itself off after 10 minutes of un-use as a safety feature, so you don’t need to heat it up for very long.